-Like ARR, MRR is a simple but powerful metric that tracks the new sales, up-sells, renewals, less the discounts and churn of revenue that the company receives, in this case on monthly basis.
+Like ARR, MRR is a simple but powerful metric that tracks new sales, up-sells, and renewals less the discounts and churn of revenue that the company receives.
+In this case, on monthly basis.

 Ratio of Sales Qualified Leads (SQL) to Marketing Qualified Leads (MQL)

 SQL-to-MQL Ratio = Sales Qualified Leads : Marketing Qualified Leads

 The reality of lead generation is that not every lead generated by your marketing team will evolve into a legitimate sales opportunity.
 And because calculating CAC requires you to factor in the cash spent on lead generation in total, this metric can speak to the efficiency and quality of your lead generation efforts.

 The higher your ratio of SQLs to MQLs, the more likely it is that your sales and marketing teams are aligned and making the most of lead gen expenditure.
 Ultimately, that can have a big impact on CAC and, by default, every other metric on this list.

 SaaS Metrics in Action: Tips on Measuring & Improving Results

 The 8 KPIs that Actually Matter—and How to Measure Them

 There are so many metrics to choose from, but which ones show promising signs of growth?
 While the each startup’s SaaS metrics may look a little different, we compiled eight that are important for all organizations to monitor.